MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

    If unsure, skip this step; you can use the Microsoft Edge preview channel from the previous step instead.

-   If you want more information now, see [Understand WebView2 SDK versions](../concepts/versioning.md).
+   If you want more information now, see [Understand the different WebView2 SDK versions](../concepts/versioning.md).

 Continue with the steps below.